 Well, after getting myself emotionally ready, my breast biopsy procedure was canceled.
 In fact, I had to reschedule it twice, because of some miscommunication with my insurance.
 I was very upset because I wanted it over!
 That’s a feeling I guess we all share!

-I had to make several calls to finally get it all straighten out, but I was lucky to have really great people help me.
+I had to make several calls to finally get it all straightened out, but I was lucky to have really great people help me.
 Even though I was worried, I fought through the aggravation and obstacles and persistence truly did pay off.
 So no matter the obstacle; push forward and never give up!

 Support from Medical Staff during the Breast Biopsy Procedure